A festive yeast bread, this Chop Suey loaf is filled with candied fruit, nuts and raisins and is topped with a sweet icing.

 Top Tip!
 This yeast bread is a very slow riser, so pack your patience with this one.
 Count on each of the two rise periods to be 1 1/2 – 2 1/2 hours each, depending on how warm your kitchen is.
 Due to the long rise, be sure to grease the top of your loaves during the second rise and cover tightly, to prevent it from drying out and forming a tough crust.

-Be sure to take the time to read the Ingredient and Cook's Notes above the recipe card, where I shape more tips, tricks and substitution suggestions for this recipe.
+Be sure to take the time to read the notes above the recipe card, where I share more tips, tricks and substitution suggestions for this recipe.

 Cuisine: American, Canadian